DavidNiessen/react-handbook/08-world-wise/README.md

 - 9: The useNavigate Hook
 - 10: The useSearchParams Hook
 - 11: The useLocation Hook and passing state
+- 12: Code splitting with lazy() and Suspense

 # -> 1: Creating simple routes with React Router